wawrzynek-eq/arch-kata/readme.md

 ![Test 2](./Test-2.png "Test 2")

-Test 2 is designed to assess candidates ability to create architectural solution.
-Suggested approach modify current process to evaluation based on [AI Grading](#grading-component)
+Test 2 is designed to assess candidates ability to create an architectural solution.
+Suggested approach modifies the current process by adding evaluation based on [AI Grading](#grading-component)

-- Candidate complete Test 2 by designing an architectural solution
+- Candidate completes Test 2 by designing an architectural solution
 - Solution is uploaded to the Architectural Submissions Database
 - AI analyzes the submission using predefined evaluation criteria such as design quality, correctness, etc.
 - AI assigns an initial grade and feedback
-- Expert Review submission.
+- Expert reviews the submission.
 Hybrid approach ensures quality control while minimizing manual effort.
 - Test 2 grading results are stored
 - If candidate passes, their certification status is updated in the Certification Database
-- Candidate receive their final result via email.
+- Candidate receives his final result via email.

 ### Grading Component Architecture

 ![Grading Component](./Grading-component.png "Grading Component")

-The AI-Assisted Grading is designed to automate and enchance the grading process by leveraging multiple AI models.
-This system reduce expert workload.
+The AI-Assisted Grading is designed to automate and enhance the grading process by leveraging multiple AI models.
+This system reduces expert workload.

-- Candidate answers are fed into AI Prompt Generator.
+- Candidate answers are fed into the AI Prompt Generator.
-- Prompt Generator formulates queries and requests grading suggestions from multiple AI Models.
-Several AI models independently evaluate responses.
+- Prompt Generator formulates queries and requests grading suggestions from multiple AI Models, each with multiple different prompts.
+Responses are evaluated independently.
-- Result from multiple AI models are aggregated to generate a final grading suggestion
+- Results are aggregated to generate a final grading suggestion
-- Expert review and adjust AI generated grades if necessary
+- Expert reviews and adjusts AI generated grades if necessary

 ## ✍️ Architecture Decision Records